Q & A:

 All of these topics are covered in detail in our course Building Stepfamilies That Work.
 It includes a host of very specific exercises, tools, strategies and techniques that have been proven to work well for the vast majority of problems stepfamilies encounter.
 A home-study version of the course will soon be available from the Stepfamily Foundation of Alberta web site (www.stepfamily.ca).

-Finally, thank you for your interest in the Stepfamily Foundation of Alberta and for agreeing to allow us to post the information you provided into a searchable database, for the benefit of other stepfamilies.
+Finally, thank you for your interest in the Stepfamily Foundation of Alberta and for agreeing to allow us to post the information you provided for the benefit of other stepfamilies.

-The information contained on this page is for the personal use of stepfamily members visiting the Stepfamily Foundation of Alberta web site.
-All other use, reproduction, distribution or storage of this work, in whole or in part, by any and all means, without the express written permission of the author, is strictly prohibited.
+All rights reserved.
+The reproduction, use, distribution or storage or of this work, in whole or in part, by any and all means, without the express written permission of the author, is strictly prohibited.